-As a strong hurricane heads towards the coast, people prepare - boarding up houses, packing the car, and evacuating.
-These storms can spell disaster for people in hurricane prone areas.
-They are the most powerful of all weather systems.
-They are also huge storms – the average hurricane spreads across 340 miles.
+As a strong hurricane heads towards the coast, people prepare -— boarding up houses, packing the car, and evacuating.
+These storms can spell disaster for people in hurricane-prone areas.
+Hurricanes are the most powerful of all weather systems.
+They are also huge — the average hurricane spreads across 340 miles (547 km).

-Hurricanes grow when the storms travel over areas with warm ocean water, low winds outside the storm, and high levels of moisture in the atmosphere.
-With the Make a Hurricane Interactive, you can figure out what areas of the Atlantic are most prone to hurricanes.
+Hurricanes grow when a storm travels over areas of warm ocean water and there are low winds outside the storm and high levels of moisture in the atmosphere.
+With the Make a Hurricane simulation, you can figure out what areas of the Atlantic are most prone to hurricanes.

 Not all storms are the same.
 Large and strong storms cause much more damage than small storms.
 In the Atlantic and Eastern Pacific, the Saffir-Simpson Hurricane Scale is used to describe hurricanes by their wind speed.
 Storms with winds less than 74 miles per hour are known as tropical storms.
 And if the wind speeds are less than 40 miles per hour, the storm is called a tropical depression.

-The window of the year when hurricanes are most likely is called hurricane season.
+The time of year when hurricanes are likely to form is called hurricane season.
 This window of time is different in different regions of the world.
 In the North Atlantic, hurricane season is from June 1st to November 30th each year.

 We know a lot about how human-caused climate change is affecting hurricanes and tropical storms now, and how it will likely affect them in the future.
 Climate change is causing hurricanes to become more intense, with larger amounts of precipitation.
 There's also evidence that it's causing more hurricanes in the Atlantic.